robbiesh/hasty/readme.md

 Why use Hasty?

 1. Scores 100 on Google Pagespeed Insights.
-2. Built to contain all the build files within Shopify's assets folder – so when a new developer picks up a Hasty-built project, they can download the theme directly from the store, run the below commands to compile the JS and CSS, and make changes to the site.
+2. Contains all its build files within Shopify's assets folder – so when a new developer picks up a Hasty-built project, they can download the theme directly from the store, run the below commands to compile the JS and CSS, and make changes to the site.
 No need to transfer repos.
 3. Uses TailwindCSS (:raised_hands:), and has responsive skeletons built for most of Shopify's templates.

 This is very much a work-in-progress.
 Here are a few things on my to-do list: